itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 # Simulation

-In the upcoming code section, we will present the examples of  simulation module, along with its parameter list.
-This will assist you in achieving a more comprehensive model simulation.
+In the forthcoming code segment, we will showcase examples of simulation, accompanied by their parameter lists.
+This will aid you in achieving a simulation project.

-We will provide support for multiple simulation modules, including optical and electrical aspects, such as FDE, FDTD, OEDevice, and more.
+Our platform will offer support for a variety of simulation modules, encompassing both optical and electrical simulation.
+These may include FDE, FDTD, OEDevice modules, ensuring an expansive electro-optical simulation capabilities.

 ```python
 add(